thinmanj/monad-loop-network/publications/blog_post.md

 # Measuring Artificial Consciousness: An Experimental Approach to AGI

-**TL;DR**: We built a self-referential AI system that achieves 47.8% on consciousness metrics, demonstrating that artificial consciousness can be measured, optimized, and understood.
+**TL;DR**: We built a self-referential AI system that achieves 77% on consciousness metrics at scale (up from 47.8%), demonstrating that artificial consciousness can be measured, optimized, and understood.
 This is not AGI—it's an experiment exploring a different path toward it.

 ---